AhmedAlsudairi/FSND-Capstone/README.md

 This API provide 8 endpoints for casting agency website.
 The endpoints cover all basic opearations on the database, get, delete, post, and update on actors and movies of the casting agency.

-### URL
+### Base URL

-This API is hosted in localhost https://fsnd-capstone-ahmed.herokuapp.com/ .
+This API is hosted in https://fsnd-capstone-ahmed.herokuapp.com/ .

 ### Roles:
 1. Casting Assistant: